 Weight: 5.6 ounces

-Specific features: Smart Alarm™, sleep REM, Deep tracking, heart rate monitor, compatible with Android and iOS
+Specific features: Smart alarm™, sleep REM, deep sleep tracking, heart rate monitor, compatible with Android and iOS

 Best use: Recording exercise and sleep cycles